 That's when the girls arrived.
 Young girls ranging in age from twelve to fifteen.
-They kept their eyes glued to the floor and obeyed every command given by the hard-faced men that stood beside them.
+They kept their eyes glued to the floor and obeyed every command given by the hard-faced men standing beside them.
 Watchers.
-The thrice-damned Council gathered Potentials for Maggie to use as test subjects.
+The thrice-damned Council had gathered Potentials for Maggie's newest test subjects.

 The oldest Watcher stepped forward, dragging his Potential by the arm.
-He pulled her up to the table where I lay after a particularly brutal test day.
+He pulled her toward the table where I lay after a particularly brutal test day.
 The poor girl's eyes grew wide with fear.

 "Girls, please come with me and I'll show you to your rooms.
 I'm sure you'll find them comfortable.
 Don't worry, everything will turn out fine.
 You'll feel better than ever by the time your Watchers return, and they'll be so proud of you."

 I heard her saccharine sweet voice as she went down the hall, cajoling the Potentials to do what she wanted.
 The anger continued to grow and build, until I thought my head might explode.
 I felt it then.
 It was small, but it was there.
-That spark, that rush, there just beneath the surface, waiting for me to call it forward, to release it.
+The rush, a spark just beneath the surface, waiting for me to call it forward, to release it.
 It hungered for release as much as I did.
 I pulled against the restraints and felt them give just a little.
 Lying back down, I closed my eyes to think about what I had learned.

 Maggie returned to gloat about the girls.
 I tuned her out, much as I always did.
 She noticed I wasn't listening and called the guards to take me back to my room.